hlavacs/ViennaEntityComponentSystem/README.md

 ## The VECS API

 An *Entity Component System* is a data structure that stores data components in some flat way, meaning that data is stored linearly in memory as a vector or table.
-The stored data is called *components*.
-Components can by in principle any type that in this case is *movable* and *default constructible*.
+The stored data are called *components*.
+Components can in principle be any type that in this case is *movable* and *default constructible*.
 This can be plain old data types, structs, classes, (smart) pointers etc. but not references since they must be bound to something when created.
 An example is given by